ammeyer/mitogenomics/week11/README.md

 * Picture day
 * Continue figuring out best way to populate database
 * Maybe we can appoint a person to lead class/focus?
+* Also slack me with questions while I'm not in the classroom - I will try to answer!